 - the scope widens to take in cloud services, operational technology, and — under active consideration — AI.

 The detail is still in draft.
-We won’t speculate on the specifics of a standard that hasn’t been published; when ASD releases it, the specifics fold into the way a good assessment already works.
+We won’t speculate on a standard that hasn’t been published; when the ASD releases it, the specifics fold into the way a good assessment already works.

 What this is not